How to Build an Easy Jigsaw Cutting Station (With Plans & Video)

 Jigsaw Cutting Station - T-nut attachment for angle bar

-Drill a 4mm hole in the center of the aluminum guide rail.
-Cut out the side of the guide rail to make space for a butterfly wing bolt and attach it to the jigsaw table.
+Drill a 4 mm hole in the center of the L-angle.
+Cut a slot to allow a butterfly wing bolt to slide in and secure it from the top.

 Jigsaw Cutting Station - aluminum angle bar